-He looks forward to what he believes is the best part about writing plays: sharing them with an audience.
+He looks forward to what he believes is the best part about writing plays: sharing it with an audience.
 “When I’m finished, I get to read it to everyone and see everyone liking my play.”

 While this is Ainsley’s first time writing a play, it is not his first time writing stories.
 “Well, I’ve written stories about basketball and I’m writing another one now,” says Ainsley.

-Ainsley loves basketball; he plays every day after school with his twin brother, Levi, trades basketball cards and watches games when they are playing on TV.
+Ainsley loves basketball!
+He plays every day after school with his twin brother Levi, trades basketball cards and watches games when they are playing on TV.
 He also enjoys studying math facts and playing chess.